thomase1234/esphome-fake-xemex-csmb/README.md

 Note that this show the wiring that I created.
 Other configurations are possible.

 Power: I removed the micro-usb plug from an old USB cable and looked for the Ground (GND) and +5V wires.
-Using a bread board
+Using a bread board, I made the following connections.

 - connect the GND wire from the USB cable to both a GND Pin on the ESP32 and the GND Pin on the RS485.
 - connect the -5V wire from the USB cable to both the 5V Pin on the ESP32 and the VCC Pin on the RS485.